reportportal/api-registry/README.md

 # ReportPortal API Definitions

-This repository contains gRPC protocol definitions for ReportPortal APIs and provides knowledge about its own services.
+This repository contains gRPC protocol definitions and OpenAPI Specification for ReportPortal APIs and provides knowledge about its own services.
 You can use Protocol Buffers (Protobuf) descriptions to generate your client's libraries or take pre-generated.

 ## Contents